Spinodal Instability at the Onset of Collective Expansion in Nuclear Collisions

 The proposed experiment is to measure the changes in the rapidity distributions of observables depicted in Fig.~\ref{fig:dNpx}.
 Detection of the predicted change of the sign of the transverse in-plane momentum can be challenging on the analysis side due to difficulties in determining the reaction plane.
-However, the latter may be overcome by diagonalizing the momentum correlation matrix, with the additional gain that recoil effects may be isolated~\cite{danielewicz_collective_1988,cms_collaboration_principal-component_2017}.
-As to the experimental setup, the fragments of the forward ring, easier to measure than those originating from the back ring, emerge at $5\text{--}7^\circ$ in the laboratory frame, requiring forward detectors.
+However, flow characteristics can be determined without an explicit reaction-plane determination, specifically by examining scalar products of transverse momenta, and more generally transverse tensor convolutions, between different rapidities, and by looking for dominant factorizable contributions~\cite{danielewicz_collective_1988,cms_collaboration_principal-component_2017}.
+Following the relatively low transverse collective velocities at the onset of collective expansion, the fragments from the forward ring in the simulations are going to populate low angles of $5^\circ\text{--}7^\circ$ in the laboratory frame, so the experiment would benefit from forward detectors for registering these fragments.

+We encourage an experimental search for qualitative fingerprints of the physical picture proposed in this work, and not to expect quantitative details of one model or the other to be met.
+Quantitative predictions are a challenge around threshold.
+Physically the fluctuations are expected to be there in the dynamics and leave imprints in the final state and these are modeled in BM.
+On the other hand, aspects of mean field and fundamental collisions in the pBUU framework have more physical, better tested features.
+The beam energy window, where the rings are predicted, includes $60 \, \text{MeV/u}$ for Au + Au collision in both models, but it is somewhat narrower in BM.

 In summary, we find, for the first time that a combination of stalled equilibration, the spinodal instability at low densities in the matter and the rise of collective expansion with incident energy in central collisions leads to formation of transient ring-like structures both in the projectile and target residual systems.
 The joint application of both models addresses the question of the role of statistical fluctuations, absent in pBUU transport model and present in BM, that have potential to erase impacts of the ring formation.
 In either model, the transient structures, predicted in the configuration space, correlate with patterns in the velocity space thus allowing their experimental confirmation.
 Our simulations provide specific guidance for the experimental strategy to investigate IMFs and thus demonstrate the presence of the liquid-gas transition and the spinodal instabilities experimentally.